ftntcorecse/ftnt-ansible-docs/docs_build/fmgr_modules/fmgr_device_provision_template.rst

 - Required: False

-host
+mode
 ++++

-- Description: The FortiManager's address.
+- Description: Sets one of three modes for managing the object.

+  Allows use of soft-adds instead of overwriting existing values.

-- Required: True
+- Required: False

+- default: add

+- choices: ['add', 'set', 'delete', 'update']

 ntp_auth
 ++++++++